AbdElRhmanArafa/k8s-cluster-automation/README.md

 Use Terraform to provision the infrastructure (VMs) instead of Vagrant.
 This can provide more flexibility and scalability in managing the cluster's resources.

 ### 6. Add password in Secret file or environment variable
-Add password in secret file or environment variable to make the setup more secure.